youngsamconcepts/stanvic-concept-landing-page/readme.md

-# Stanvic Concept Website
+# Stanvic Concept Landing Page

-Bootstrap website for Web Development, Showmax Subscriptions, Journal/Book Recording, etc. It has a mixed design with both light and dark colors and a modern look.
+Stanvic Concept bootstrap landing page for Web Development, Showmax Subscriptions, Journal/Book Recording, etc. It has a mixed design with both light and dark colors and a modern look.

 <img src="./images/screen.png" />